Frequently Asked Questions About Competitions

 What does Division 1, 1A, 2, and 3 mean?

 At the national level, participation in Senior NACs is based on rating.
 Division 1 NACs (typically two or three per season) are restricted to fencers with a rating of a C or higher.
 Division 2 is restricted to C and under; in 2010-11 two national events were held.
 Division 3 is restricted to D and under; in 2010-11 one national event was held.
-National Championships are held in all three categories as well as an additional category, Division 1-A. For details about the qualification pathways for these events, please consult the Athlete Handbook.
+National Championships are held in all three categories as well as an additional category, Division 1-A. For details about the qualification pathways for these events, please consult this page on the USA Fencing National Championships at usfencing.org.

 This is so confusing!
 How do I decide which tournaments to compete in?